 FEATURES: Air tires, Quick release seat, Aluminum handlebar

-Banana GT is a more budget version of a 12-inch toddler bike.
+Banana GT is a more budget version of a 12-inch bikes.
 It doesn’t have a Quick-Release or the padding on the handlebar, but it is a reliable cheap toddler bicycle

 The weight is 10 lbs, which isn’t too heavy for toddlers but there are lighter bikes available.
 The old model had problems with the bearings which was fixed on the upgraded model.
 Your kid will have some memorable moments on it, but don’t expect it to last for generations.

 If you want a budget-oriented balance bike, then this one has a nice balance between the quality and the price.
-Consider it if you are buying your kid’s first bike and you’re looking for the best bikes for toddlers.
+Consider it if you are buying your kid’s first bike and you’re looking for the best balance bikes.

 Best Kids’ Bike for 3-Year-Olds